Choosing an EV – when you live in a flat

 Rapid chargers are legislated to allow contactless payment card access, so drivers can tap their bank card like they would do at a supermarket, tapping again to end the session.
 This means drivers can turn up at a new-to-them network and access a point without any special app or RFID access card.

 Charging hubs are springing up across the country, which see a large number of charging points in one location.
 It allows drivers to rely on being able to turn up and be able to plug-in straight away in most cases, with a dozen or more units available to use.
-There are hubs at locations like Gridserve’s Braintree “Electric Forecourt”, Instavolt’s Banbury location, and Osprey’s hub in Devon.
+There are hubs at locations like Gridserve’s Braintree “Electric Forecourt”, Instavolt’s Banbury location, Osprey’s hub in Devon, and BP Pulse’s Gigahub at the NEC Birmingham.
 Hubs tend to be sited close to main through routes, though Shell has replaced a conventional forecourt with a charging hub on the Shell Recharge network, in Fulham in west London, so this is not always the case.

 Download a public charging point map such as Zap-Map and you will be able to find chargers from any network in the UK.
 You could search by switching between different networks’ apps, but by using the filters to keep to those networks you want to use, it’s simpler to find them using a third-party service, and then use the network to use the point where required.